 There definitely is a pomegranate flavor to it, although it’s kind of light.
 Its overall flavor is good and not sickly sweet, despite the 31 grams of sugar per cup.
-However, unless you love the taste of pomegranate as much as I love boobs, I don’t see any real reason to purchase this variation of 7UP.
+However, unless you love the taste of pomegranate, I don’t see any real reason to purchase this variation of 7UP.
 The whole point of putting pomegranate into something is for its health benefits, but when there’s no pomegranate to be found, it’s like a golddigger sleeping with MC Hammer in 1996 and then finding out that he’s bankrupt.

 Oh, how I miss Pepsi Holiday Spice.

 (Nutrition Facts – 1 cup – 120 calories, 0 grams of fat, 35 milligrams of sodium, 32 grams of carbs, 31 grams of sugar, 0 grams of protein, 0 grams of caffeine, and 0 grams actual pomegranateness)